Effect of Massage on Chronic Low Back Pain

 Lower back pain is one of the most common conditions in the United States and a leading reason why people see a doctor.
 Four out of five adults will suffer from low back pain during their lives.

 Unlike lower back pain, which is often caused by muscle strains, chronic lower back pain typically persists for more than three months.
 The pain may be progressive, or be characterized by flare-ups.
 The causes of chronic pain can be hard to pinpoint, but they can usually be linked to a degenerative disc disease or a lumbar herniated disc.
 While some doctors prescribe muscle relaxants, many patients prefer to avoid these drugs.
 People feel drowsy, dizzy, confused, lightheaded or less alert when using muscle relaxants.
 Other side effects include blurred vision, clumsiness or unsteadiness.
 Thus many patients are turning to massage therapy for relief.
-A survey conducted by the American Massage Therapy Association in 2001 found that an increasing number of adults were receiving massages from a therapist--over twice as many since 1997.

 Many healthcare providers accept massage therapy as an effective treatment to relieve the symptoms of lower back pain.
 A majority of providers advise patients to combine massage therapy with medical treatment.
 Massage therapy can reduce lower back pain, depression and anxiety.
 It may also improve a patient's range of motion and elevate their serotonin and dopamine levels, allowing for enhanced sleep.